ziyaur-12/Machine-Learning-Lab-RTU/Experiment-07-Bayesian-Network-Heart-Disease-Prediction/README.md

 ## Aim

-To construct a Bayesian Network using medical data and demonstrate the diagnosis of heart disease patients using the standard Heart Disease Dataset.
+Write a program to construct aBayesian network considering medical data.
+Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
+You can use Java/Python ML library classes/API.
 ---

 ## Objective